johnbrumley/desma158/syllabus.md

 > - Project 1: 20%
 > - Project 2: 30%
 > - Project 3: 30%
-> - Participation / Attendance / Homework : 20%
+> - Participation / Attendance / Readings: 20%
 > - Extra Credit !✨%

 ### Evaluation

 Approach each project with your own level of skill and comfort in mind.
-You should work to expand your technical skills, but also lean into your strengths.
-If you’re good at drawing, use a bunch of 2D drawings -- even if the world is 3D!
+You should work to expand your technical skills, but also **lean into your strengths**.
+If you’re good at drawing, use a bunch of 2D drawings - even if the world is 3D!
 If you’re into photography, use photocollage to build your game world!

 Creative projects and proposals are graded based on these parameters:

-- Submitting on time.
+- **Submitting on time**.
-- Completing project deliverables.
+- **Completing project deliverables**.
-- Attention to detail/craft.
+- **Attention to detail/craft**.
 Does the project run?
 Are there unintended bugs, glitches, etc.
-- Project scope / ambition / aesthetic and technical ambition.
+- **Project scope / ambition / aesthetic and technical ambition**.
 Are you doing the bare minimum, or are you pushing yourself technically or aesthetically?
-- Creative risk taking and resourcefulness.
+- **Creative risk taking and resourcefulness**.
 Are you pushing the limits of the tools?
-Hacky solutions a perfectly acceptable!
+Hacky solutions a perfectly acceptable and encouraged!

-Reading and lecture responses are pass/fail.
-As long as you thoughtfully complete them, you’ll get full credit.
+Reading and homeplay responses are pass/fail.
+As long as you thoughtfully complete/participate you’ll get full credit.

 ### Submitting Projects